Rade Opačić: Early career

-Back in Serbia he joined the KBKS Gym and competed as an amateur until the age of 18.
+When he moved back to Serbia he joined the KBKS Gym and competed as an amateur until the age of 18.
 He won several titles including the 2015 WAKO European Junior Championship.

 On October 27, 2016, Opačić took part in his first major professional event when he engaged in the K-1 World GP 2016 –95 kg Championship Tournament in Belgrade.
 He won his quarterfinal by decision against Emmanuel Payet from France before losing by unanimous decision in the semifinals against Fabio Kwasi.

 On March 24, 2018, Opačić faced Tomáš Hron at the Night of Warriors 2018 event.
 He was defeated by decision.

 On February 24, 2019, Opačić took part in an 8-man one night tournament at the Kunlun Fight 80 event.
 He won his quarter finals against Liu Wei by body shot knockout in the first round before losing by second-round TKO to top ranked heavyweight Roman Kryklia in the semifinals where he was knocked down five times.

 Opačić was scheduled in a 4-man Heavyweight Tournament at the Enfusion 86 Road to Abu Dhabi event on June 28, 2019.
 Opačić won both his semi final against Daniel Galabarov and the final against Nidal Bchiri by first-round knockouts.

 The tournament win qualified him for the year end Enfusion tournament in Abu Dhabi.
 On December 6, he was outpointed by Slovakia's Martin Pacas in his semifinal bout.